-The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's statutory basis financial statements for fiscal 2012 through 2015.
-Projections for fiscal 2016 and fiscal 2017 have been prepared by the Executive Office for Administration and Finance.
+The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's statutory basis financial statements for fiscal 2011 through 2015.
+Projections for fiscal 2016 have been prepared by the Executive Office for Administration and Finance.
 Except where otherwise indicated, they are based on the office's most recent estimate of tax revenue (as officially issued) and non-tax revenue, on enacted appropriations adjusted for projected reversions and on supplemental appropriations filed by the Governor that remain before the Legislature.
 The financial information presented includes all budgeted operating funds of the Commonwealth.
 See "COMMONWEALTH BUDGET AND FINANCIAL MANAGEMENT CONTROLS - Operating Fund Structure" for additional detail.

-The following table sets forth the Commonwealth's revenues and expenditures for fiscal 2012 through fiscal 2015, preliminary revenues and projected expenditures for fiscal 2016, and projected revenues and expenditures (as of July 31, 2016) for fiscal 2017.
-Projections for fiscal 2016 and fiscal 2017 are preliminary and subject to change.
-See "FISCAL 2016 AND FISCAL 2017."
+The following table sets forth the Commonwealth's revenues and expenditures for fiscal 2011 through fiscal 2015 and projected revenues and expenditures (as of May 19, 2016) for fiscal 2016.
+Projections for fiscal 2016 are preliminary and subject to change.
+See "FISCAL 2016 AND FISCAL 2017 - Fiscal 2016."